Skip to content

 Mpox, previously known as Monkeypox, was discovered in the 1950s, and has been circulating among humans since the 1970s.
 It is zoonotic—meaning it hibernates in animals—but its mutations, called ‘Clades’, are now transmitted from human to human through social and sexual networks.

-It is primarily transmitted through the respiratory tract, but it can also be transmitted through lesions (broken skin), mucus membranes, and other bodily secretions including blood, urine, saliva, semen, vaginal secretions and breastmilk.
+The mpox virus is primarily transmitted through the respiratory tract, but it can also be transmitted through lesions (broken skin), mucus membranes, and other bodily secretions including blood, urine, saliva, semen, vaginal secretions and breastmilk.
 Clades 1a and b can also be transmitted through contact with infected fabric like clothing and bedlinen.

 The virus is self-limited, meaning it resolves in 2-4 weeks in most cases, with clinical care focussing mostly on pain management and hydration.
 The fatality rate is around 2.7%, with most of those deaths from mpox in people already with co-morbidities – particularly HIV or tuberculosis (TB).
 Pregnant women and children under the age of 15 are also at risk.

-How do we then control the spread?
+How do we then control the spread of mpox?

 Here, the COVID-19 lessons on basic personal hygiene and enhanced hygiene for health settings are key.
 Avoiding contact with infected people and animals is critical—and isolating those infected if it is practically possible.
 If not, then strictly avoiding sharing bedding, towels and utensils is vital, as is ensuring that all food—particularly meat—is very well-cooked.
 There is also some evidence that adding ash to bath/cleaning water can neutralise the virus in settings where access to water and sanitation are limited.

-For healthworkers and caregivers, wearing good personal protective equipment (PPE) is critical.
+For health workers and caregivers, wearing good personal protective equipment (PPE) is critical.
 They will also be first in line for the vaccines when they are delivered.

 Community-based disease surveillance is one of the weakest areas in our health systems on the continent.
 Amref has built a model, tested and expanded it, on using community-based capacity for surveillance.